-C17s conducting tactical operations IAW the charts for multiple departures and approaches will operate VFR from the time they have reported "Visual", are in receipt of a clearance and are at or below 3000 FT.
-IFR operations may be resumed upon pilot request, and will be IAW local procedures.
+C17s conducting tactical operations IAW the approach charts will operate VFR from the time they have reported "visual", are in receipt of an approach clearance and are at or below 3000 FT.
+C17s will remain VFR for further tactical work until IFR is requested by the pilot and ATC advise the aircraft to "resume IFR".